-Essentials.
+essentials through our Job Readiness Training.

-Description of Supportive Services – Provide a description of how the local board will coordinate workforce development activities carried out under this title in the local area with the provision of transportation, including public transportation, and other appropriate supportive services in the local area.
+9. Description of Supportive Services – Provide a description of how the local board will coordinate workforce development activities carried out under this title in the local area with the provision of transportation, including public transportation, and other appropriate supportive services in the local area.
 Describe the coordination of transportation and other supportive services regionally, if applicable.
 Please include the region/local area Supportive Service Policies.